Trusted WordPress tutorials, when you need them most.

 1. Using Grammarly as a Web Application

-Grammarly has a simple web application that you can open in your web browser.
+Grammarly offers a simple web application to open in your web browser.
 It provides you with a platform where you can type or upload a document.

 Just open Grammarly.com in your browser and log in to your account.
 You will reach your Grammarly account dashboard.
-From here, you can create a new document or upload one from your computer.
+You can create a new document or upload one from your computer.

 Using the Grammarly cloud editor, you can write and proofread just like you would with the browser extension.

-Once you are done editing, you can copy the article and paste it into your WordPress post editor.
+Once you finish editing, you can copy and paste the article into your WordPress post editor.

-2. Using Grammarly as a Microsoft Office Add-in or a Desktop App
+2. Using Grammarly as a Mobile and Desktop App

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.